 Quillivant XR can also be used to treat narcolepsy.

-How to Use Quillivant XR
+How Do You Use Quillivant XR?

 Before starting or refilling a Quillivant XR prescription, read the medication guide included with your pills, as it may be updated with new information.